1. BELIEVING ALL AGENTS ARE THE SAME

-Choosing an agent is arguably the most important decision you need to make.
-If you are going to entrust your hard earned investment to a property professional, make sure they will protect your property and take care of all the necessary details so you can relax and enjoy the benefits of being a landlord.
+Choosing an agent is one of the most important decision you need to make.
+If you are going to entrust your hard earned investment to a property professional, make sure they will protect your interests and take care of all the necessary details so you can relax and enjoy the benefits of being a landlord.

 The number one distress felt by landlords is irregular cash flow.
 A good tenant is generally very reliable when paying rent, but expenses can fluctuate madly.
 Every now and then, regular expenses can coincide.
 Add unexpected repairs and/or a tenant being less than reliable and sleepless nights here we come.
 A simple monthly budget will highlight the danger months and allow you to plan for the unexpected.